andela-mnzomo/bc-6-my-issue-tracker/README.md

 Admin users can also add `departments`, which are the departments to which issues are assigned (such as Operations, Training, and Human Resources).
 They can also specify `department heads` for each department.
 Admin users can `view`, `edit`, and `delete` departments.

-## Recommendations
+## Icebox Features

-The following recommendations would improve the application:
+The following are features that I did not implement in the application:

+- Notifications: users notified whenever their issue is commented on, marked as resolved, or marked as in-progress
 - Email confirmation as part of the registration process
 - User profiles: capabality for users to add or edit their password, email address, profile picture, and biography

-- Notifications: users notified whenever their issue is commented on, marked as resolved, or marked as in-progress
+You can view a complete list of completed and icebox features on the [Trello board](https://trello.com/b/3644sG7S/bc-6-issue-tracker Trello board) for this application.